UnitedAgency/empty-template/README.md

-# Empty app templpate with Node.js server
+# Empty app template with Node.js server

 To use this template follow these steps: